seyramgabriel/HNG-Full-Stack-FastAPI-and-React-Template/frontend/README.md

 ## Containerisation:

 1. **Dockerfile**:
-    Make sure you have Dockerfile in the frontend directory.
+    Make sure you have the Dockerfile in the frontend directory.

-2. **nginx.conf**:
-    Make sure you have nginx.conf properly set up in the frontend directory.

-3. **Next steps**: Proceed to backend README.md file for continuation of containerisation.
+2. **Next steps**: Proceed to backend README.md file for continuation of containerisation.